404notDeeksha/javascript-interview-questions/README.md

       2.**Type Coercion (Implicit Type Conversion)**: here, js automatically converts a value from one type to another as needed, usually during operations or comparisons.<br/> Often done when using operators like +, ==, or conditional statements.

       ```js
-      let result = "5" + 2; // JavaScript coerces 2 to "2", result is "52"
+      let result = "5" + 2; // JavaScript concatenates with + operator if either operand is string -> 2 to "2", result is "52"
       let isEqual = (5 == "5"); // JavaScript coerces "5" to 5, result is true
       console.log([] == ![]);         // true
       // [] is truthy, but ![] is false.
       // [] == false → [] coerced to "", false to 0,
       // "" == 0 → true[2].
+      console.log('d'-0);  //NaN
+      // 'd'->string to number but string => number not possible
+      // Nan-0 = Nan
       ```

 14. ### What is Concatenation?

-      It is the process of joining two or more strings together to form a single, longer string
+      It is the process of joining two or more strings together to form a single, longer string.
+      >js concatenates with + operand if either operator is string. with -, * , / js tries to convert(direct) operands to numbers.
       ```js
       let message = "Hello";
       message += ", World!"; // "Hello, World!"